vidishaadhiya/lifetag/README.md

 ---

 ## Contact
-Created by Vidisha Adhiya  adhiyavidisha@gmail.com Open to feedback, collaboration, and opportunities.
+Created by Vidisha Adhiya.  adhiyavidisha@gmail.com Open to feedback, collaboration, and opportunities.